rgeminas/gp--/README.md

 Current State
 -------------
 Currently, only syntactic analysis is being done.
-An LR(1) parser for the language will be written Soon(TM).
+An LR(1) parser for the language will be written Soon<sup>TM</sup>.

 Lexer
 -----